Search and browse through available jobs, even apply online!

 Student and Employer Regulations, Guidelines and Procedures

 The Student and Employer Handbooks include information to clarify federal rules and regulations, as well as Brown's policies and procedures for student employment.
 These handbooks can be found under Info for Students and Info for Employers.
+On-Campus employers who are new to the student hiring process may consult our Getting Started page for an overview.
+Before seeking employment, students are encouraged to complete the Form I-9 - which is a requirement for all student workers.

 Financial Aid Recipients: Federal Work-Study and Campus Employment